MarkHyland/rails-template/README.md

 # rails-template
-Goal:  make changes to the existing Rails template
+The goal is to make changes to the existing Rails template to add needed Gems for advanced Rails Apps

 Use with: